 The following discussion provides information on how you may be able to establish the approximate value of your musical instrument.
 A more definitive estimate can only be made with a professional appraisal.

 Vintage instruments are more difficult to value.
-They are often cherished more for their nostalgic interest rather than their musical quality.
-The early concertinas generally do not have the sound quality or mechanical performance that make the instrument more desirable to today’s professional musicians and serious hobbyists, although some specific early models are known to be exceptional performers.
+They are often cherished more for their nostalgic character rather than their musical quality.
+The early chemnitzer concertinas generally do not have the sound quality or mechanical performance that make the instrument more desirable to today’s professional musicians and serious hobbyists, although some specific early models are known to be exceptional performers.

 It’s challenging to appraise this type of musical instrument without having the opportunity to see it, hear it, touch it, even “smell” it.
 Vintage free-reed, bellows-driven instruments such as a concertina, bandoneon, and accordion are very organic, being made using materials such as wood, leather, and paperboard.
 As such, they are susceptible to extreme environmental conditions; too much moisture, too little moisture, too much heat, or too much cold.
 If the instrument was stored in a basement, attic, garage or enclosed porch, or if it has not been used for many years, it may have already suffered damage.
 Even if the concertina appears to be perfect on the outside, there could be serious issues with the components on the inside.
 Keep in mind that repairing these instruments can be a very costly proposition.

 The instruments offered for sale on the community supported Facebook Group generally represent a reasonable sales price.
 Be certain to look carefully at the concertina’s brand and features described in the ad before attempting to make a comparison to the instrument that you are trying to value.